Uri Geller

 Uri Geller (/ˈʊəri ˈgɛlər/ OOR-ee-_-GHEL-ər; אורי גלר; born 20 December 1946) is an Israeli-British illusionist, magician, television personality, and self-proclaimed psychic.
 He is known for his trademark television performances of spoon bending and other illusions.
 Geller uses conjuring tricks to simulate the effects of psychokinesis and telepathy.
 Geller's career as an entertainer has spanned more than four decades, with television shows and appearances in many countries.
-Magicians have called Geller a fraud because of his claims of possessing psychic powers.
+Several magicians have dismissed Geller’s claims of possessing psychic powers, arguing that his effects can be replicated by others using standard stage magic techniques.